Share this Post

 This tiara dates back to 1902, when the sixth duke of Portland commissioned it from Cartier.
 His wife, the duchess, was to be one of the canopy bearers for Queen Alexandra at the coronation of King Edward VII.
 Everyone knows you can’t bear a canopy for a queen without wearing a crap-ton of diamonds on your head.
 To that end, the tiara included the Portland Diamond, a stone that was part of the family’s collection.
 You can see it in the center of the tiara here:

 As with all famous tiara thefts, the thieves can’t expect to sell it on the black market—it’s too well known.
-The fear is they’ve already broken it up, destroying a piece of Britain’s heritage in the process.
+Just like with Grand Duchess Hilda of Baden’s tiara, the fear is they’ve already broken it up, destroying a piece of Britain’s heritage in the process.

 You have to wonder…why this particular tiara?
 I can’t help but think there’s an ironic message in the fact that Welbeck is located in Sherwood Forest, Robin Hood’s old stomping grounds…steal from the rich, give to the poor.